Ion Vlădoiu: 1. FC Köln

 In 1996, Vlădoiu was transferred for a fee of 1.5 million deutschmarks to German side 1.
 FC Köln where he was partner in the offence with Toni Polster, and had compatriot Dorinel Munteanu as a teammate.
 In a few days following his transfer, the club sold 18,000 t-shirts with his name on them.
 Vlădoiu made his Bundesliga debut on 18 August 1996 under coach Peter Neururer in a 3–0 away victory against Fortuna Düsseldorf.
 He scored his first goal in the following round on 21 August in a 1–0 win over TSV 1860 Munich.
 Until the end of the season he netted a total of eight goals, including a brace in a 3–1 home victory against Schalke 04.
 In the following season he managed another double in a 4–2 home victory against VfB Stuttgart after two assists from Munteanu.
-On 9 May 1998, Vlădoiu made his last Bundesliga appearance in a 2–2 draw against Bayer Leverkusen, having a total of 51 matches with 10 goals scored in the competition, Köln being relegated to 2.
+On 9 May 1998, Vlădoiu made his last Bundesliga appearance in a 2–2 draw against Bayer Leverkusen, totaling 51 matches with 10 goals in the competition, Köln being relegated to 2.
 Bundesliga.

 During his years spent with The Billy Goats, he also played in the Intertoto Cup, netting a hat-trick in 1995 in a 3–0 win against Aarau which helped them reach the semi-finals.

 Dinamo București and Kickers Offenbach

 In 1998 he returned to Romania, signing with Dinamo.
 During his spell with The Red Dogs, he made his last appearances in European competitions.
 The team got past Mondercange in the qualifying round of the 1999–2000 UEFA Cup, then got defeated 3–0 on aggregate by Benfica in the first round, Vlădoiu totaling 36 continental matches with 11 goals netted (including five games with three goals in the Intertoto Cup).
 In the first half of the 1999–2000 domestic season, he scored 12 goals in the 12 games coach Cornel Dinu used him.
+However, Vlădoiu had a hard time finding a place in the team's starting lineup, having to compete with Adrian Mutu, Marius Niculae and Adrian Mihalcea.
 He left in the middle of the season to go to 2.
 Bundesliga club Kickers Offenbach, but Dinamo managed to win The Double without him.